-Through the scandal and until his death, Nixon had insisted that he was innocent.
-His resignation speech focused on a lack of support needed to complete the term rather than any criminal activity and wrongdoing.
+Through the scandal and until his death, Nixon insisted that he was innocent.
+His resignation speech focused on a lack of support needed to complete the term rather than criminal activity and wrongdoing.

 Instead, what happened was that around a month after his resignation, the newly sworn-in President Gerald Ford issued a pardon to President Nixon.
 It was an unpopular decision, but at least it didn’t look as though Nixon had instigated it.

 Did Donald Trump Consider a Self-Pardon?

 It is alleged that President Trump discussed the possibility of pardoning himself during his final days in office, in addition to possible pre-emptive pardons for his family to cover them in case of wider investigations.

-The other option on the table at the time was to invoke the 25th Amendment because Trump couldn’t complete the term, promote Vice President Mike Pence, and have him issue the pardon instead.
+The other option at the time was invoking the 25th Amendment because Trump couldn’t complete the term, promoting Vice President Mike Pence and having him issue the pardon instead.

 Would a Self-Pardon Be Legal?

 To act as a judge over your actions and create that pardon could be deemed unconstitutional, and, as the President of the United States swears to protect and uphold the Constitution, a self-pardon may not be accepted.

 In the future, there may be another case where a self-pardon becomes a viable option.
-Then, we will either see a president get away with a federal crime by their own judgment or have that pardon quashed by the legal system.
+Then, we will see a president get away with a federal crime by their judgment or have that pardon quashed by the legal system.